 The boat ramp is located in the northeast parking lot of Golden Gate Community Park.
-The ramp’s width is 24 feet, and it will accommodate motorized boats of an average size such as bass, bay, or flats boats and will provide access to eight miles of canals.
+The ramp’s width is 24 feet, and it will accommodate motorized boats of an average size, such as bass, bay, or flats boats, and will provide access to eight miles of canals.
 A second phase of the Golden Gate Community Park water access project is available for kayak launch on the tennis courts’ west side.
 The kayak launch also has access to the Golden Gate Canal System.

 Boat launch fees may or may not apply at these locations.
 Currently, prices are $5 per launch or $75 for an annual, non-commercial boat launch pass.
-We hear others pay nothing, so launch at your own risk, read the local signs at your own risk.
+We hear others pay nothing, so launch at your own risk, and read the local signs at your own risk.

 Areas to Avoid